Siddhesh-Pandit/deNoiser/USAGE.md

 Each filter creates a separate output file with metrics showing noise reduction percentage and PSNR (Peak Signal-to-Noise Ratio).

+## Key Features

+### Color Preservation Mode (Recommended)

+The tool includes an intelligent color preservation mode that denoises only the luminance (brightness) channel while keeping your colors vibrant and saturated.

+**How it works:**
+- Converts image to LAB color space
+- Denoises only the L (lightness) channel
+- Preserves A (green-red) and B (blue-yellow) channels
+- Converts back to RGB

+**Benefits:**
+- ✅ Maintains original saturation
+- ✅ Preserves color vibrancy and hue
+- ✅ Keeps contrast intact
+- ✅ Removes only luminance noise
+- ✅ Perfect for colorful photos

+**When to use:**
+- **Enable (default):** For photos with vibrant colors, portraits, landscapes
+- **Disable:** For grayscale images or when you want traditional full-color denoising

+Configure in `config.ini` under `[Output]` section or toggle in GUI.

 ## Configuration

 ### Output Settings